oyve/weather-formulas/README.md

 const actual = wf.temperature.dewPointArdenBuckEquation(TEMPERATURE, HUMIDITY, valuationSet);
 ```

+Inspect code/tests for all possibilities.

 ## Contribute
-Please feel free to contribute by creating a Pull Request including test code.
+Please feel free to contribute by creating a Pull Request including test code, or by suggesting other formulas.

 ## Disclaimer
-Always verify calculations before using in production as edge cases due to floating point errors may exists for large numbers, and that are not covered by tests today.
-Please report!
+Always verify calculations before using in production as edge cases due to floating point errors may exists for large numbers, and which may not covered by tests today.
+Please report.